groue/GRMustache/README.md

 	    return render(templateString);
 	});

-The `context` argument provide the lambda with the rendering context.
+The `context` argument provides the lambda with the rendering context.

 The `templateString` argument contains the litteral section block, unrendered : `{{tags}}` will not have been expanded.